Sandahiru07/Gadget-Shop-JAVA-/README.md

 ## 💡 How It Works

 1. **Product Selection**: Users select products to add to the bill.
-2. **Calculations**: Automatically calculates totals, taxes, and discounts.
+2. **Calculations**: Automatically calculates totals and discounts.
 3. **Billing**: Generates and displays a detailed invoice.
 4. **Printing**: Option to print or save the invoice.